AnAppleCore/I2CN_Lab/README.md

 # Lab 5 Experiment steps (keep 2 VMs alive along the whole porcedure):

-Maker sure that hosts A and B are connected by a host-only network.
+Maker sure that hosts A and B are connected by a host-only network and all the following steps must be executed as root.
 In virtual machines A and B, all the code files and scripts are included in the directory: /home/aac/I2CN_lab/ .
 One can simple git clone this reposiroty to the target directory.
 Here's a brief introduction to the files:

 ### img2ascii.py: